AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 - Restricted topics: debugging topics

 !!! note
-    You may use the restricted topics for debugging, to train AI models, etc. However, these topics should not be used during the deployment/inference stage (i.e. while autonomously racing at run-time).
+    You may use the restricted topics for debugging, to train AI models, etc. However, these topics should not be used during the deployment/inference stage (i.e., while autonomously racing at run-time).

 ## 3. Competition Submission
 <p align="justify">